Thoracostomy considerations

 Elderly patients

 Due to a decline in birth rates and increased life expectancy, New Zealand’s population is aging.
-In 2018, 15% of New Zealanders were aged 65 years or older and by 2051, this is projected to steadily increase.
-From https://www.health.govt.nz/nz-health-statistics/health-statistics-and-data-sets/older-peoples-health-data-and-stats This is significant as the elderly have increased Read more…
+In 2022, 1 in 6 New Zealanders were aged 65 years or older with the number likely to hit 1 million in 2028.
+From https://www.health.govt.nz/nz-health-statistics/health-statistics-and-data-sets/older-peoples-health-data-and-stats This is significant as the elderly Read more…

 Bariatric patients